fabcolonna/Spotbar/README.md

 ## Installing

-Before starting, install `yarn` with the command `npm install --global yarn`.
+Before starting, install `yarn` with the command `(sudo) npm install --global yarn`.
 Then clone this repo and install the required modules:

 ```
 git clone https://github.com/levarr/Spotbar